alessiofrittoli/node-scripts/README.md

 <summary>Example usage</summary>

-Add the `postinstall` script in your `package.json` file which will execute the scritp once your package get installed in an external project.
+Add the `postinstall` script in your `package.json` file which will execute the script once your package get installed in an external project.

 ```json
 {